What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition (July 2017)

 Even though the code is sealed or removed from the Retail SDK, we still support extensibility through the extension points and APIs.
 In the new model, you will follow the extensibility pattern and customize the product without inline changes.

 All the retail components will be completely sealed, and no inline changes will be supported, starting with this release.
 For any extension, you need to follow the extensibility pattern and extend it.
 In addition to the above retail components sealing, headquarters will also be sealed (no overlayering).
-In Dynamics 365 for Retail, extensibility is supported only through extensions.
+In Retail, extensibility is supported only through extensions.

 Configuration driven extension